sahlaouiahmed/ILovePizza/README.md

 ## Features
 ***
 #### Navigation Bar :
-Tne navigation bar enables the user to navigate between sections of the website smoothly , as each element contains a link that takes the user user to its own section or page.
+The navigation bar enables the user to navigate between sections of the website smoothly , as each element contains a link that takes the user user to its own section or page.

 ![Navigation Bar](assets/media/navigation-bar.png)